jaxio/jaxio.github.com/documentation/celerio/convention.md

 <a name="conventions-file-download"></a>
 ## File Upload and Download

-When the following columns are present simultaneously in a table, Celerio generates various helper methods to ease file manipulation from the web tier to the persistence layer.
+When the following properties are present simultaneously in an entity, Celerio generates various helper methods to ease file manipulation from the web tier to the persistence layer.

 <table class="table table-bordered table-striped">
   <thead>